Duan-JM/awesome-papers-fewshot/nlp/other_tasks/README.md

 - [EMNLP 2021] AStitchInLanguageModels: Dataset and Methods for the Exploration of Idiomaticity in Pre-Trained Language Models
 - [EMNLP 2021] Semi-Supervised Exaggeration Detection of Health Science Press Releases
 - [EMNLP 2021] Learning Opinion Summarizers by Selecting Informative Reviews
+- [NAACL 2021] Non-Parametric Few-Shot Learning for Word Sense Disambiguation
+- [NAACL 2021] On Unifying Misinformation Detection
+- [NAACL 2021] It's Not Just Size That Matters: Small Language Models Are Also Few-Shot Learners
+- [NAACL 2021] Improving Zero and Few-Shot Abstractive Summarization with Intermediate Fine-tuning and Data Augmentation
+- [NAACL 2021] Towards Few-shot Fact-Checking via Perplexity
+- [NAACL 2021] DReCa: A General Task Augmentation Strategy for Few-Shot Natural Language Inference
+- [EMNLP 2021] Few-Shot Emotion Recognition in Conversation with Sequential Prototypical Networks
+- [EMNLP 2021] "It doesn't look good for a date": Transforming Critiques into Preferences for Conversational Recommendation Systems
+- [EMNLP 2021] What Changes Can Large-scale Language Models Bring?
+Intensive Study on HyperCLOVA: Billions-scale Korean Generative Pretrained Transformers
+- [EMNLP 2021] Examining Cross-lingual Contextual Embeddings with Orthogonal Structural Probes